-Date: februari 2020 Status: Version 2.0 Page: 8 off 11
+: March 2025 Date Status: Version 3.0 Page : 8 of 11

 2.2 Purpose

 The principle of purpose limitation is a crucial foundation of the AVG.
 According to Article 5.b AVG, personal data may only be processed for purposes that are explicitly established in advance.
 In principle - but there are exceptions to this - it is prohibited to further process the obtained data afterwards for another purpose not originally envisaged.
 This is the basic principle.
 Three possibilities present themselves if one nevertheless wants to process personal data for a purpose that differs from the purpose for which these data were originally obtained: